Mean Field Games in Nudge Systems for Societal Networks: Mean Field Model

 where $w$ and $l$ is the impact of winning or losing on surplus.
 Effectively, the assumption is that the agent expects to win at least an amount $l$ at each lottery.
 Not receiving this amount would decrease his surplus.
 Similarly, if the prize money at the lottery is $w+l,$ the increase in surplus due to winning is $w.$ Surplus values are discrete, and the set of possible values is given by a countable $\X$ that ranges from $(-\infty,+\infty)$.

 {\bf{Value function for prospect}:} The impact of surplus on the agent's happiness is modeled by an S-shaped incremental utility function $u(x[k])$, which is monotone increasing, concave for a positive surplus and convex for a negative surplus.
 Moreover, the impact of loss is usually larger than that of gain of the same absolute value.
-Following \cite{tversky1992advances}, we use the value function for prospect
+Note that we implicitly assume that the reference for all agents is $0$.
+Then following \cite{tversky1992advances}, we use the following value function for prospect

 where $\varphi>1$ is the loss penalty parameter and $0<\gamma<1$ is the risk aversion parameter.
-A larger $\varphi$ means that the operator is more loss averse, while a smaller $\gamma$ (\textit{i.e.}, the value function is more concave) indicates that the operator is more risk seeking.
-From past empirical studies \cite{tversky1992advances,kahneman1984choices}, realistic values are $\varphi=2.25$ and $\gamma=0.88.$
+A larger $\varphi$ means that the operator is more loss averse, while a smaller $\gamma$ indicates that the operator is more risk seeking.
+From empirical studies \cite{tversky1992advances,kahneman1984choices}, realistic values are $\varphi=2.25$ and $\gamma=0.88.$

-{\bf{Weighting function for prospect}:} In earlier studies \cite{prelec1998probability}, it has been observed that people tend to subjectively weight uncertain outcomes in real-life decision making.
+{\bf{Weighting function for prospect}:} It has been observed empirically that people tend to subjectively weight uncertain outcomes in real-life decision making \cite{prelec1998probability}.
 In the proposed game, this weighting factors capture the agent's subjective evaluation on the mixed strategy of its opponents.
 Thus, under PT, instead of objectively observing the probability of winning the lottery $p_{\rho, a}$, each user perceives a weighted version of it, $\phi(p_{\rho,a})$.
 Here, $\phi(\cdot)$ is a nonlinear transformation that maps the objective probability to a subjective one, which is monotonic increasing in probability.
 It has been shown in many PT studies that, people usually overweight low probability outcomes and underweight high probability outcomes.
 Following \cite{prelec1998probability}, we use the weighting function

 where $\xi\in (0,1]$ is the objective weight that characterizes the distortion between subjective and objective probability.
 Note that under the extreme case of $\xi=1$,~(\ref{eq:weighting}) reduces to the conventional EUT probability, i.e., $\phi(p)=p$.